jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 Whatever you do, make sure it's worth it.
 You want your time and energy to make a difference.
 It's so easy to work on projects that are technically feasible but have no consequence on the world.
-This will be some of the most focused and productive years of your life, so make them count.
+These will be some of the most focused and productive years of your life, so make them count.

 At the start, you're likely to get swept up in some "awesome" project your